edemaine/cocreate/doc/README.md

 (This behavior matches Adobe Creative Suite.)

-A scroll wheel or a touchpad's scroll gesture (typically two-finger dragging) will also pan the canvas.
+A scroll wheel or a touchpad's scroll gesture (typically two-finger dragging) also pans the canvas.

 Related, if you want to zoom into or out of the page, check out the [<img src="icons/search-minus.svg" width="18" alt="Zoom Out Icon"> Zoom Out /
 <img src="icons/search-plus.svg" width="18" alt="Zoom In Icon"> Zoom In buttons](#-zoom-out---zoom-in).
-You can also zoom using a scroll wheel while holding <kbd>Ctrl</kbd>, or by a touchpad's zoom gesture (typically two-finger pinching).
+You can also zoom using a scroll wheel while holding <kbd>Ctrl</kbd>, or using a touchpad's zoom gesture (typically two-finger pinching).

 ### <img src="icons/mouse-pointer.svg" width="18" alt="Select Icon"> Select Tool